-- 4.108 Peak Discharge Rate: Unless adequate capacity is available, the peak discharge from the subject property, for all applicable design storms, may not be increased from conditions existing prior to the proposed development.
+- 4.107 Peak Discharge Rate: Unless adequate capacity is available, the peak discharge from the subject property may not be increased from conditions existing before the proposed development.
 Detention and/or retention will be required to obtain this result.
-Where it can be satisfactorily demonstrated by the applicant that there is already detention and there are no adverse impacts to the downstream system, additional detention/retention may not be required. - 4.109 Treatment: Stormwater quality facilities or Best Management Practices may be required to control the discharge of pollutants from development and redevelopment, to the municipal storm drainage system, UIC's or natural watercourse.
-Where required by DEQ or the City Administrator, the City will encourage the use of LID standards.
-Please refer to the Clean Water Services Low Impact Development Approaches Handbook July 2009. - 4.110 Flow Through Capacity: All storm drain system designs shall make adequate provisions for collecting all storm water run-off.
+Where it can be satisfactorily demonstrated by the applicant that there is already detention, and there are no adverse impacts to the downstream system, additional detention/retention may not be required. - 4.108 Treatment: Stormwater quality facilities may be required to control the discharge of pollutants from the development and redevelopment of the municipal storm drainage system, UIC's, or natural watercourse.
+Where required by ODEQ or the City Administrator or designee, the City will encourage the use of LID standards.
+Please refer to the Clean Water Services Low Impact Development Approaches Handbook July 2009. - 4.109 Flow Through Capacity: All storm drain system designs shall make adequate provisions for collecting all the stormwater run-off.
 The system shall accommodate all run-off from upstream tributary areas whether or not such areas are within the proposed development.
-The amount of run-off to be accommodated shall be based upon ultimate development of all upstream tributary areas. - 4.111 Downstream Capacity: Proposed storm drain systems shall not discharge flows into inadequate downstream systems unless approved by the City Administrator or designee. - 4.112 System Location: Public storm lines shall be located within the public right-ofway if feasible.
-These lines are placed in the public right-of-way for ease of maintenance and access, control of the facility, operation of the facility, and to provide required replacement and/or repair.
-Any storm lines not placed in the public right-of-way shall be located in a public utility easement. - 4.113 Only public right-of-ways runoff shall, by design, be collected and disposed of within the public storm drainage system.
+The amount of run-off to be accommodated shall be based upon the ultimate development of all upstream tributary areas. - 4.110 Downstream Capacity: Proposed storm drain systems shall not discharge flows into inadequate downstream systems unless approved by the City Administrator or designee. - 4.111 System Location: Public storm lines shall be located within the Public Right-of-Way if feasible.
+These lines are placed in the Public Right-of-Way for ease of maintenance and access, control of the facility, operation of the facility, and to provide required replacement and/or repair.
+Any storm lines not placed in the Public Right-of-Way shall be located in a public utility easement. - 4.112 Only Public Right-of-Way runoff shall be collected and disposed of within the public storm drainage system.
 Upon development, runoff from private properties shall not be permitted to discharge to public storm sewer facilities except as identified in the City Stormwater Master Plan.